chapmajs/personal_site/_posts/2018-08-30-3PS-IMSAI-SIO.md

 ### Serial I/O Jumpering

 For this project, I configured the 3P+S for RS-232 serial levels.
 The manual covers this and other options in detail, but we'll run through the jumpers for a three-wire connection with no handshake signals.
 First, connect the UART transmitted data output to one of the 1488 RS-232 transmitter inputs.
 I chose to use the first input.
-This is done in Area J:
+This will cause transmitted data at RS-232 levels to be present on J1 pin M. This is done in Area J:

 {% linked_image :file => 'transmitter_area.jpg', :alt_text => 'Area J Jumpers' %}

 Likewise, one of the 1489 RS-232 receivers should be jumpered to the UART's received data input.
 This is done in Area G, where the status jumpers are located.
 I used the first element of the 1489, which is present on pad 1.
-Jumper pad 1 to R IN:
+Received data at RS-232 levels will come in through J2 pin K. Jumper pad 1 to R IN:

 {% linked_image :file => 'status_jumpers.jpg', :alt_text => 'Area G Status Jumpers' %}